My name is Pauline and I sleep with my dog!

-He comes into bed after I do and both he and I are very heavy sleepers.
-He has never woken me up in the night.
+He comes into bed after I do, and both he and I are very heavy sleepers, and he has never woken me up in the night.
 He curls into a little ball at the corner of my bed and stays there the whole night.

-As I said before, I have been following this routine for the past 3 years and do not see any reason to change it.
+As I said earlier, I have been following this routine for the past 3 years and do not see any reason to change it.